-- (a) Ridley Corporate Governance Statement: Our Corporate Governance Statement (year ended 30 June 2023), outlines the corporate governance framework established by our Board and which has operated throughout FY23. - (b) Modern Slavery Policy: The Modern Slavery Policy (https://www.ridley. com.au/wp-content/uploads/2022/04/ Modern-Slavery-Policy\updated-April-2022.pdf) is one of a range of measures designed to strengthen our human rights commitment and to provide a clear and independent reporting mechanism (Stopline) for disclosure of instances of modern slavery in our operations as well as our supply chain.
-The Policy operates across our Australian and Thailand operations, is publicly available and has been published to all staff along with clear guidelines as to the purpose of the Policy and the disclosure mechanisms offered. - (c) Supplier Code of Conduct:
+- (a) Ridley Corporate Governance Statement: Our Corporate Governance Statement (year ended 30 June 2024), outlines the corporate governance framework established by our Board and which has operated throughout FY24. - (b) Modern Slavery Policy: The Modern Slavery Policy (available here) is one of a range of measures designed to strengthen our human rights commitment and to provide a clear and independent reporting mechanism (Stopline) for disclosure of instances of modern slavery in our operations as well as our supply chain.
+The Policy operates across our Australian and Thailand operations, is publicly available and has been published to all staff along with clear guidelines as to the purpose of the Policy and the disclosure mechanisms offered.

+(c) Supplier Code of Conduct:

-The Supplier Code of Conduct (https://www.ridley.com.au/wp-content/ uploads/2023/06/FINALSupplier-Codeof-Conduct-June-2023.pdf) establishes Ridley's commitment to a range of matters including the protection against all forms of modern slavery and serious exploitation.
+The Supplier Code of Conduct (available here) establishes Ridley's commitment to a range of matters including the protection against all forms of modern slavery and serious exploitation.
 We expect our Suppliers to share this commitment and this Code sets out the minimum standards expected of all our Suppliers.
 Compliance with the Code is a contractual requirement under our standard terms and conditions of purchase.
 Code compliance includes self-assessing against the Code and taking necessary actions to correct non-compliance.
 Under the Code, Ridley may request evidence and confirmation of compliance with the Code and may cease dealing with any supplier found to have acted in non-compliance, illegally or unethically.

 - (d) Code of Conduct: The Ridley Code of Conduct provides a clear behavioural framework within which all Directors and employees are expected to operate and reflects our Values and our Strategic Plan. - (e) Anti-bribery and Anti-corruption Policy: The Anti-bribery and Anticorruption Policy sets out the standards required of all Ridley employees to refrain from any activity that is, or could be alleged to be, corrupt including in the nature of a bribe or otherwise inappropriate payment or inducement. - (f) Speak Up Policy: The Ridley Speak Up Policy (replacing the Whistleblower Policy) was rolled out to all Ridley employees in February 2023.
 All employees were assigned a mandatory training module at the time of the roll-out.
-Following completion of the training, employees are expected to have an understanding of what speaking up is, know how to identify potential misconduct (which includes instances of suspected modern-day slavery in our operations or supply chain); understand the role of a Contact Person under the Speak Up Policy; understand Ridley's response to a Speak Up disclosure; and understanding the protections that can apply to a person Speaking Up. - (g) Workplace Gender Equality Agency: The Workplace Gender Equality Agency 2022-2023 Compliance Program report has been submitted and is publicly available for review at https://www.ridley.com.au/corporate-governance/.
+Following completion of the training, employees are expected to have an understanding of what speaking up is, know how to identify potential misconduct (which includes instances of suspected modern-day slavery in our operations or supply chain); understand the role of a Contact Person under the Speak Up Policy; understand Ridley's response to a Speak Up disclosure; and understanding the protections that can apply to a person Speaking Up.

+(g) Workplace Gender Equality Agency: The Workplace Gender Equality Agency 2023-2024 Compliance

+Agency 2023-2024 Compliance Program report has been submitted and is publicly available for review here.

-Each of the above policies, reports and statements are publicly available on our website at https://www.ridley.com.au/corporate-governance/.
+Each of the above policies, reports and statements are publicly available on our website.